php-flasher/php-flasher.github.io/docs/index.md

 ---
 permalink: /
-title: A powerful and flexible flash notification system for PHP
+title: Effortless Flash Notifications for PHP with PHPFlasher
 hide_title: true
 published_at: 2020-11-28
 updated_at: 2022-05-08